Ridowan-sajid/numpy-note/README.md

 	np.any(filedata>50, axis=0)
 * it will check every column,,if any column's any value is greater than
-* 50 it will give us true otherwise false.
+* 50 it will gives us true otherwise false.
 * when x=1 it will check on row base.
 * if we use np.all instead of np.any it will gives us true only if
 * column's or row's all value's are greater than 50.